aws-samples/aws-transit-gateway-inter-region-peering/README.md

-# Network Segmentation using Transit Gateway
+# Transit Gateway Inter-Region Peering using CDK

 ## Summary
 We will build a global network with development, production and on-prem networks in `us-east-1` and `eu-west-1`.
 The infrastructure will be built using a combination of CDK, AWS CLI and AWS Console.